vend/phoneduty/README.md

 time of the engineer being called as part of the answering message.
 This may help raise awareness that you are potentially getting somebody out of bed, so be gentle :D

+Additionally, you can optionally set a greeting to be played to the caller before connecting them to the on-call engineer or asking them to leave a voicemail with the PHONEDUTY_ANNOUNCE_GREETING configuration option.

 # Usage